tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 **> Environment**

 **>> Keyboard:** Here you can set up “Query shortcuts”.
 By default, sp\_help, sp\_who and sp_lock are there.
-I’ve added things like [sp_whoisactive][1].
+I've added things like [sp_whoisactive][1].
 Are there other queries you use regularly?
 Set up shortcuts here, to save yourself the trouble of having to open a script file, or (gasp) typing them each time.

  ![][2]